tluyben/DynamicReactServer/README.md

 Made dynamic rendering of snippets in an iframe for another PoC.

+Note: this is a PoC and should not be used in production.
+If you don't know how this works, then do not run or try it.

 # Prereq:

 - Linux or Mac cli (tested on both)